medined/perl-5-by-example/perl_5_by_example/operators.md

   <TR>
     <TD bgColor=lightpink>Abusing the language in this manner will make your
       programs difficult to understand and maintain.
 You can use the <TT>if</TT> statement for better looking and more maintainable code.
-See Chapter 7, "<A href="ch07.htm">Control Statements</A>,"
-      for more information.<BR></TD></TR></TBODY></TABLE></B>
+See [](./control-statements.md) for more information.<BR></TD></TR></TBODY></TABLE></B>

 <P>If you'd like to see a really strange use of the ternary operator, take a
 look at this next example.
 It uses the ternary operator to determine which variable gets assigned a value. <B><PRE>$firstVar = 1;